 Based on the input and considerations described above, gain scores were selected as the progress measure for STAAR (refer to the STAAR Progress Measures Questions and Answers document for more information).
-A progress measure was reported for English language learners (ELLs) for the first time in 2013-2014.
-This progress measure accounts for the unique challenges facing this population, such as current language proficiency and years of schooling within the United States (refer to the ELL Progress Measure resources on the Progress Measures webpage for more information).
+The STAAR Progress Measure was implemented for the first time in 2012-2013.
+A progress measure was reported for English learners for the first time in 2013-2014.
+This progress measure accounts for the unique challenges facing this population, such as current language proficiency and years of schooling within the United States, and was discontinued in 2017-2018 due to TELPAS revisions.
 The STAAR Alternate 2 progress measure employs a transition table approach, and was reported for the first time in 2016.
+More details about the STAAR Alternate 2 progress measure are available on the Progress Measure webpage of TEA's Student Assessment Division website.

-In 2015-2016, progress measures were calculated and reported for STAAR Alternate 2, progress measures were calculated and reported for grades 4-8 reading and mathematics, Algebra I, English I, and English II.
-The ELL progress measure was reported for all grades and subjects.
+In 2017-2018, STAAR progress measures were calculated and reported for grades 4-8 reading and mathematics (including Spanish), Algebra I, and English II.
+For STAAR Alternate 2, progress measures were calculated and reported for grades 4-8 reading and mathematics, Algebra I, English I, and English II.
 Details about these progress measures can be found in chapter 4, "STAAR", and chapter 5, "STAAR Alternate 2."

-Sampling is a procedure used to select a relatively small number of observations that are representative of the larger population from which they are drawn.
+Sampling is a procedure used to select a relatively small number of observations that are representative of the population from which they are drawn.
 In this case, sampling involves the selection of a set of Texas students that is representative of the entire body of Texas students.
-The results from well-drawn samples allow TEA to estimate characteristics of the larger Texas student population.
-In 2015-2016, sampling was conducted from the TELPAS population to conduct an audit for TELPAS writing.
+The results from well-drawn samples allow TEA to estimate characteristics of the Texas student population.